 It is an organisational problem because work is so profoundly social that individuals, especially individual workers, cannot contend with the power and pressure of the wealthy.
 It is because of the social nature of work that unions have to fight for their members, and governments have to be involved in administering more than the fairness of the workplace – the good of society.
 The good of society cannot be achieved at the expense of the lives of workers.
 Industrial accidents and especially deaths should be a thing of the past.
 But there is more to the lives of workers than simply physical safety.
 What of family life and friendships or the humanist dream of maximising happiness?

-Last week Ross Gittins, the economics editor of the Sydney Morning Herald (SMH) wrote:
+On March 13, 2013 Ross Gittins, the economics editor of the Sydney Morning Herald (SMH) wrote:

 “There is a contradiction at the heart of the way we organise our lives, the way governments regulate society … Ask people what’s the most important thing in their lives and very few will answer making money and getting rich.
 Almost everyone will tell you it’s their human relationships that matter most.

 And yet much of the time that’s not the way we behave.
 Too many of us spend too much time working and making money, and too little time enjoying the company of family and friends.